AljoschaMeyer/react-firebase-social-logins/README.md

+# This Project is Unmaintained

+The original author is not willing anymore to maintain a project tailored to google infrastructure and silo'd logins.
+Github issues will be closed, not resolved.

+Fork if you want to use this.

 # React Firebase Social Logins

 A react component for quick firebase social 0Auth login.
 Pass a firebase ref to the component, and it handles login for the supported third-party providers.